 - Target Status Updates by Location – Send status updates only to people in specific locations by changing the dropdown for your status update from Public to targeted by Location/Language.
 There, you can specify an audience within a particular country, state, and/or city.

-- Use Facebook Ads – Facebook Ads are a relatively inexpensive way to target Facebook members in your region.
+- Use Facebook Ads – Meta Ads are a relatively inexpensive way to target Facebook members in your region.
 Select your Facebook page as the Destination for your ad, and then use the local targeting option to show the ad to people only in a specified country, state, province, city, or zip code.

 Local Marketing on Twitter

-While Twitter may not have as large of an audience, it does have 100 million active users.
+While Twitter may not have as large of an audience, it does have over 368 million active users.
 It is also much easier to gain followers since you can interact with people without them even following you.
 Here are some ways to make sure your business gets found by Twitter users in your area.

 Optimizing Your Twitter Profile for Local